optimaize/nameapi-client-php/README.md

 ```

-## Pinger call
+## Send a ping

-This code sends a simple ping to the nameapi server to test the connection:
+This code sends a simple ping to nameapi to test the connection:

 ```php
 $pinger = $serviceFactory->systemServices()->pinger();